 The Authority leases office space (approximately 6,172 square feet) through the State of California Department of General Services (DGS).
 In January 2010 a new lease was negotiated with DGS for the currently leased space for a term of ten years from February 1, 2010 to January 31, 2020 for a monthly rental amount of \$8,172, with no annual rate adjustments.
-Under the terms of the current lease ending January 1, 2020 a total of \$98,064 in operating lease rental expense was paid during each of the years ended June 30, 2016 and 2015.
+Under the terms of the current lease ending January 1, 2020 a total of \$98,064 in operating lease rental expense was paid during each of the years ended June 30, 2017 and 2016.

 Effective April 20, 2010, the Authority entered into a lease for a vacant lot at 15th and Q streets for the purpose of constructing a temporary parking lot.
 The lease was originally a five year fixed term with an option to extend the term for two additional years.
 Monthly rent for the first five years is \$3,000.
 The Authority amended the original lease to become a ten year lease from the effective date instead of a five year lease.
-Under the amended terms of the lease, a total of \$36,000 in rental expense was paid during the years ended June 30, 2016 and 2015, respectively.
+This lease was terminated by both parties for the commencement of a development project on this site in December 2016, so under the amended terms of the lease, a total of \$16,500 and \$36,000 in rental expense was paid during the years ended June 30, 2017 and 2016, respectively.

-Future minimum lease payments required under the leases are as follows subsequent to June 30, 2016:
+Future minimum lease payments required under the leases subsequent to June 30, 2017 are as follows: